yanguanglan/producer.producer/README.md

 ## Releasing

-When you `release` the pacakge, Producer will first `validate` it as a pre-flight step.
+When you `release` the package, Producer will first `validate` it as a pre-flight step.

 Then it will use the Github or Gitlab API to create a release.
 In the case of Bitbucket (which does not have an API for releases) it will tag the repository localling.